BruceEckel/functional_error_handling/Slides.md

 ### Modules

-- Lack of namespace control: a significant composability roadblock
+- Lack of namespace control: a significant roadblock

 - Python files are automatically modules